mFireworks/Triple-Battle-Converter/README.md

 **For All Versions**

 [Universal Pokemon Randomizer](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases) - Used to randomize the game and set some of the flags that this tool doesn't set.
-(This tool does require java to run)
+(This tool does require [Java](https://www.oracle.com/java/technologies/downloads/#java22) to run)

 [.NET 8](https://dotnet.microsoft.com/en-us/download) - This tool is written in C#, which requires the .Net Runtime to be installed on your machine.
 This link should provide the download that fits your OS and processor.